 The requirements for graduation with honors in chemistry are: (1) at least a 3.3 cumulative grade point average; (2) at least a 3.0 cumulative grade point average in courses in the major; (3) completion of the ACS certified major (or, the completion of the biochemistry major plus one additional course from 325, 326, 329, or 330); (4) successful completion of at least 2.0 units of 395; (5) completion of at least four additional honors courses within or outside the Department of Chemistry; (6) approval by the Chemistry Department (or a committee thereof) of an honors research thesis supervised and approved by a member of the chemistry faculty.
-The thesis may be of laboratory or theoretical nature, and must be submitted no later than six weeks before the end of the student's final semester of undergraduate work; (7) a public oral presentation of their research during the spring semester of the senior year.
-Juniors or seniors in the honors program may, subject to the approval of the department chair, register for a fifth course, which may be graded on the basis of satisfactory or unsatisfactory.
+The thesis may be of laboratory or theoretical nature, and must be submitted no later than six weeks before the end of the student's final semester of undergraduate work; (7) a public oral presentation of the honors program may, subject to the approval of the department chair, register for a fifth course, which may be graded on the basis of satisfactory or unsatisfactory.

 100 Preliminary College Chemistry.
-F. A special course in the introductory concepts of chemistry that is open only to students who have not studied chemistry previously or who have departmental permission.
+F. A special course in the introductory concepts of chemistry that is open only to students who have not studied chemistry previously or who have a weak high school back-ground in mathematics and chemistry.
 Students who successfully complete this course and 102, Introductory Chemistry, during the Interim may register for 104 during the spring semester.
 Laboratory.
 Mr. W. Van Doorne.